avinor/terraform-azurerm-container-registry/README.md

 ## Roles

 Using `roles` input variable it is possible to assign any role to the container registry.
 It is primarily meant for assigning Acr* roles though, pulling and pushing images.

+## Docker Content Trust

+[ACR support content trust](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-content-trust) on registries with Premium sku.
+To enable content trust set variable `content_trust` to true and assign the `AcrImageSigner` role to users that are allowed to sign images.